 Our mooring at Knottingley was a very noisy place, not only because we were on a working boat builders yard, but because we were next door to a glass factory which runs 24/7 with its constant hum which meant that evening was a definite contradiction to our previous peaceful mooring.
 In fact, unfortuantely due to Jon’s work we ended up staying there for two nights, so when Tuesday evening came, we were more than ready to wave goodbye to our neighbours and to the hospitality of Knottingley to carry on our journey along the very winding and faster flowing River Aire.

 Any tips would be welcome please as we’re a little nervous about The River Ouse.
 It’s tidal so can be a little fast!

-Watch out for my next post as we tackle different locks, snake along The River Aire and take a sharp turn onto The Selby Canal, where there was a green carpet awaiting us and where we’d been told the bridges are somewhat low and we may not fit under – Eek!
+Watch out for part 2 of our cruise as we tackle different locks, snake along The River Aire and take a sharp turn onto The Selby Canal, where there was a green carpet awaiting us and where we’d been told the bridges are somewhat low and we may not fit under – Eek!

 If you fancy keeping in touch and following Loving The Fifty Something, here’s where you can…

 You can also press the Follow button at the top right of this page to follow this blog

 I’d love for us to stay in touch 🙂

 * There are affiliate links attached to this blog, which means if you click on a link, it may take you to a shopping platform and if you purchase something, then I may gain a few pennies, which helps to keep this blog running, keeps the cuppa’s flowing and the dog treats flying 🙂 I and my pooches appreciate the support 😉